 “You’re an accountant?
 Excellent, you’ll like this…I have one, two, three cards…”.

-“You’re a stripper who was recently caught in a lewd act with a footballer, three litres of Vitalite and an industrial-strength hose?
+“You’re the stripper recently caught in a lewd act with a footballer, three litres of Vitalite and an industrial-strength hose?
 Excellent, you’ll like this…I have one, two, three cards…”.

-People will always remember the unique interactions – the things you did, “just for them“.
+People remember unique interactions – the things you did, “just for them“.

-It’s this kind of thing that makes people feel valued and special.
+It’s this kind of thing that makes customers feel valued and special.

-This is the kind of stuff that makes them say, “you’re the one for me!“, so before you fire off that template, think how you can make this interaction – the one right in front of you – unique.
+This is the kind of stuff that turns them into fans for life, so before you mindlessly copy and paste that template, think about how you can make this interaction – the one right in front of you – memorable.